mshangle1/watchmen/WATCHMEN_STEPS.md

     - By default (if spring.profiles.active not specified) there are no connection to any DB
     - On this step Watchmen will verify the connection to the Data Base SUCCESSFUL by executing "SELECT 1 FROM DUAL"
     - If provided DB credentials or URL connection are invalid - connection cannot be established and this step will fail

+    - Examples:

+          I establish connection to Data Base "Oracle" I establish connection to Data Base "AuroraDB"

 ---

 - **I query for Integer "sql_query" and store result as "key" in scenario scope**
     - Resolve placeholders for sql_query.
 If SQL provided as a file (*.sql)- locate file and read from file SQL query (one query per file).
       Execute SQL query.
 Cast result to Integer.
 Save result in Scenario Scope as a key.

+   - Examples:

+                I query for Integer "SELECT Customerid FROM Customers WHERE CustomerName=Anna" and store result as "Customerid" in scenario scope
+                I query for Integer "data/{{env}}/query_Customerid.sql" and store result as "Customerid" in scenario scope

+   "env" has to be provided on config.properties or as a runtime variable, "query_Customerid.sql" has to be stored under Resources and contains SQL query

 ---

 - **I query for String "sql_query" and store result as "key" in scenario scope"**
     - Resolve placeholders for sql_query.
 If SQL provided as a file (*.sql) - locate file and read from file SQL query (one query per file).
       Execute SQL query.
 Cast result to String.
 Save result in Scenario Scope as a key.

+   - Examples:

+             I query for String "SELECT CustomerName FROM Customers WHERE id=1234" and store result as "CustomerName" in scenario scope
+             I query for Integer "data/{{env}}/query_CustomerName.sql" and store result as "Customerid" in scenario scop

+    "env" has to be provided on config.properties or as a runtime variable, "query_CustomerName.sql" has to be stored under Resources and contains SQL query

 ---

 - **I query for String "sql_query" with parameters as Data Table and store result as "key" in scenario scope: